 I understand that not everybody is as brave as I was but, when it comes to transitioning from a point-and-shoot to a DSLR, there are some steps to be taken aside from the simple act of possessing the new camera; otherwise, a shock wave of differences between cameras will hit your work as the pictures we used to take before do not present the same level of success now.
 As for me, more pictures were candidates to the trash bin than keepers.

 The Suspects at Hand: A Point-and-Shoot Can Take Great Photos

 While still with a point-and-shoot camera, I took these two pictures that became my iconic work.
-They seemed to be so good that I set them as a reference for all pictures that I took afterwards.
+They seemed to be so good that I set them as a reference for all the pictures that I took afterward.
 Overall, they are not bad although taken with careless focusing and shooting controls (that is, automatic mode).
 In these two cases, the wrong white balance also added some character.